 Internally, we discuss different Wellness Topics monthly with “the Effects of Screen Time” being this month’s topic.
 When I mentioned that experts recommend 2 hours of total screen time per day, “way to set us up to fail, Erin”, was the response I got.
 There are very few professions these days that allow for screen time of fewer than 2 hours per day.
 Even those fields that involve manual tasks still have to check work orders, addresses, etc on their phones or tablets.
 It seems that we just cannot get away from screens at work.

-After thinking about this, my thoughts on screen time kept coming back to one thing: being mindful of the amount of time spent looking at screens.
+After thinking about this, my thoughts on screen time kept coming back to one thing.
+Specifically, being mindful of the amount of time spent looking at screens.
 Take frequent breaks, stretch, and move as often as possible.
 Try calling friends and coworkers when you are able instead of video conferencing.
 Over the weekends, try to avoid screens when possible and do activities that reconnect you to nature, such as biking or hiking, or try a new skill that you have been meaning to learn: cooking, knitting, underwater basket weaving.
 And, when it is safe to do so, reconnect with friends and family in person.

 On that note, I think I will grab the dog and go for a walk in the neighborhood…